Suze Orman Warns Retirees About Claiming Benefits at 62

 24/7 Wall St.

+The numbers behind Orman’s warning are stark.
 Claiming at 62 permanently reduces your benefit by 30% compared to what you would receive at FRA.
-Claim at FRA and you receive 100% of your earned benefit.
-Delay to 70, and your monthly payment grows by up to 8% for every year you wait past FRA.
-Orman has put the total difference bluntly: the benefit at 70 is more than 75% higher than the benefit at 62.
+Claim at FRA and you collect 100% of your earned benefit.
+Delay to 70, and your monthly payment grows by 8% for every year you wait past FRA.
+Orman has put the total difference plainly: the benefit at 70 is more than 75% higher than the benefit at 62.

 Trending Now: How Many Americans Have Managed to Save $5 Million for Retirement?